wee-slack/wee-slack/README.md

 /set plugins.var.python.slack.slack_api_token ${sec.data.slack_token}
 ```

 ##### Optional: If you would like to connect to multiple groups, use the above command with multiple tokens separated by commas.
-(NO SPACES)

 ```
 /set plugins.var.python.slack.slack_api_token [token1],[token2],[token3]